-Over the last decade, and especially in the past five years, significant changes have occurred in how crude oil is transported through the state.
+Over the last decade, significant changes have occurred in how crude oil is transported through the state.
 Historically, 90 percent of crude oil bound for Washington's refineries was delivered here by tank ship from Alaska or from other international sources of oil.
 Today, crude oil transportation is rapidly shifting to delivery by rail and pipeline.
 Crude oil also passes through our rail corridors bound for other coastal states.
 These shifts were well documented in the 2014 Marine and Rail Oil Transportation Study developed by the Spills Program in 2014-2015.